RedisGears/rghibernate/README.md

 > redis-cli -x RG.TRIGGER SYNC.REGISTERCONNECTOR mysql 1000 10 5 < src/test/resources/mysql_hibernate.cfg.xml
 1) "OK"
 ```
-Now we need to upload our mapping xml for WriteBehind (we call it a source that tells mapping how to map hashes into the backend database).
+Now we need to upload our mapping xml for WriteBehind (we call it a source that tells how to map hashes into the backend database).
 Our mapping xml looks like this:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <hibernate-mapping xmlns="http://www.hibernate.org/xsd/hibernate-mapping"